-A simple sequence generator that continuously generates events with a counter that starts from 0 and increments by 1.
+A simple sequence generator that continuously generates events with a counter that starts from 0, increments by 1 and stops at totalEvents.
+Retries when it can't send events to the channel.
 Useful mainly for testing.
 Required properties are in bold.

 Property Name Default Description

-channels
+channels -

-type The component type name, needs to be seq
+type - The component type name, needs to be seq

 selector.type replicating or multiplexing

 selector. replicating Depends on the selector.type value

-interceptors Space-separated list of interceptors
+interceptors - Space-separated list of interceptors

 interceptors.

 batchSize 1

+totalEvents Long.MAX_VALUE Number of unique events sent by the source.